 These commands are universal and can be used from any menu.
 All other commands can be used depending upon the active application.

-NOTE: If you do not say a command within a few For example, if you are in the disc menu and you are listening to FM radio, you can speak commands from the disc menu or from the FM radio menu.
+For example, if you are in the disc menu and you are listening to FM radio, you can speak commands from the disc menu or from the FM radio menu.